-hand placing red heart in ballot box
+A hand placing a paper heart into a ballot box

 How Philanthropy Can Lead in an Age of Polarization